iot-salzburg/panta_rhei/README.md

     at.srfg.iot-iot4cps-wp5.WeatherService.logging
     test-topic

-Note that kafka-topics must be created manually as explained in the [Quickstart](#quickstart).
+Note that kafka-topics must be created manually as explained in the [Setup](#setup-messaging-layer).

 To track the traffic in real time, use the `kafka-consumer-console`: